What is a Hospitalist?

 - Medical Director

-There were about 372,400 jobs for Hospitalist in 2016 (in the United States).
+In 2016, there was an estimated number of 372,400 jobs in the United States for Hospitalist.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Hospitalist by 2026.
 There will be an estimated 14,300 positions for Hospitalist per year.